|

 possible.
 I also disassemble, clean, repair, and pretty-up the power

+supplies.
+This is all very time consuming!
 Next, I clean and repair all the circuit boards.
 The

 boards of the Bytemaster were in good condition and required only a

+good cleaning.
 The wiring harness was completely rebuilt using as

 much of the original wire as possible.
 I clean the wire with a solvent